tkilias/docker-db/README.md

 This command creates subdirectories for each virtual node in the root directory.
 These are mounted as docker volumes within each container (at `/exa') and contain all data, metadata and buckets.

-It also creates the EXAConf file in the root directory.
-This file describes the whole cluster and currently has to be edited manually if a non-default setup is used.
+It also creates the EXAConf file in the root directory, which describes the whole cluster and currently has to be edited manually if a non-default setup is used.

+### Automatically creating and assigning file devices

+The `--auto-storage` option can be used to tell `exadt` to automatically create file-devices for all virtual nodes (within the root directory).
+These devices are then assigned to the volumes that are also automatically created.

+This option needs at least 10GiB of free space and uses up to 100GiB of it for all devices combined.
+If `--auto-storage` is used, you can skip the next step entirely.

 ## Adding EXAStorage devices